Grouped routes

 field for orders that don't need to be grouped further.

 By default, building grouped routes takes into account the location of all depots.
-In order to exclude intermediate depots from the grouping process, open the Depot sheet and set false
+To exclude intermediate depots from the grouping process, open the Depot sheet and set false

 in the use_in_proximity